-I was recently invited to photograph the prestigious East of England Championship Dog Show at Just Dogs Live for a Peterborough based magazine, as part of the 3 day weekend I was treated to a host of dog agility competitions which were simply a joy to photograph…. yet very, very challenging!
+I was recently invited to photograph the prestigious East of England Championship Dog Show at Just Dogs Live for a national magazine, as part of the 3 day weekend I was treated to a host of dog agility competitions which were simply a joy to photograph…. yet very, very challenging!

 I’m sometimes asked how I manage to pay the bills through photography when everybody carries a camera these days and its events like this which I point to as examples of why hiring a professional photographer is always a worthwhile investment over “uncle bob” who happens to own a shiny new DSLR camera.